TeamCity supports Git out of the box. Git source control with Visual Studio Team Services is supported (see authentication notes below).

 - for *nix - it tries to run

-If git wasn't found in any of these locations, it tries to run the git accessible via the
+If git is not found in any of these locations, it tries to run the git accessible via the

 PATH environment variable.